AeroDump/contracts/README.md

 Aerodump's cross-chain solution enhances interoperability and functionality within decentralized ecosystems.
 This setup ensures fast, secure, and scalable interactions across blockchains.
 LayerZero technology facilitates a robust framework for multi-chain messaging and asset management in Aerodump's ecosystem.

 > **Web3Auth**
 - We use the Web3Auth SDK to provide users with a streamlined, passwordless authentication experience, generating a Web3 wallet for them instantly.
 This allows users to securely access our app without managing private keys directly, utilizing their existing social logins (like Google, Twitter, etc.) for seamless onboarding.
-Web3Auth integrates multi-party computation (MPC) and non-custodial key infrastructure to ensure both ease of use and high security across Web3 apps​(Web3Auth)​(Consensus 2024 Presented by CoinDesk).
+Web3Auth integrates multi-party computation (MPC) and non-custodial key infrastructure to ensure both ease of use and high security across Web3 apps​.
 This setup enhances user engagement and simplifies Web3 interactions for newcomers.

 ## Foundry